-These varied objectives were to be fulfilled by different types of plans:

-The first category of plans were strictly called pensions prior to retirement income as a stream of payments.
+These varied objectives were to be fulfilled by different types of plans: The first category of plans were strictly called pensions prior to 1974.
+These plans were specifically designed to provide retirement income as a stream of payments.
 Private employers generally pay all contributions in these plans.
 These plans include defined-benefit pension plans and defined-contribution plans which require payment of benefits in the form of an annuity.